Everyone's experience of arthritis will be different, but some symptoms commonly occur

 It’s really important that you tell your doctor or rheumatology nurse about any changes you notice in your eyes, because if it inflammation continues it can cause blurred vision or even loss of vision.

 With some types of arthritis, such as psoriatic or juvenile idiopathic arthritis, it is possible to get symptoms to the joint in your jaw, making eating and brushing your teeth difficult at times.
 It is helpful to let your dentist know about your condition, and important to get regular check-ups.
-It may also be helpful to get further professional advice; your rheumatologist may refer you to an orthodontist.
+It may also be helpful to get further professional advice; your rheumatologist may refer you to an orthodontist, for more specialist guidance.